ePages-de/epages-docs/apps/media-type.md

 title: Media type
 ---

-The ePages API supports requests and responses in JSON only.
+The basic media types the API supports are:

+{% highlight text %}
+application/json
+application/vnd.epages+csv
+{% endhighlight %}

 Requests have to be encoded using the UTF-8 character set.

 ## Request content type